Adroiti/docs-for-code-review-tools/tfsec/azure-mssql-all-threat-alerts-enabled.md

-Pattern: No threat detections are set for SQL server
+Pattern: Disabled threat alerts for Azure SQL server

 Issue: -

 ## Description

-SQL Server can alert for security issues including SQL Injection, vulnerabilities, access anomalies and data exfiltration.
+SQL Server can alert for security issues including SQL Injection, vulnerabilities, access anomalies and data ex-filtration.
 Ensure none of these are disabled to benefit from the best protection

 **Resolution**: Use all provided threat alerts.